skypjack/entt/docs/md/entity.md

 between performance and memory usage.
 The faster it is, the more memory it uses.
-Even worse, some approaches tend to heavily affect other functionalities like the construction and destruction of components to favor iterations, even when it isn't strictly required.
+Even worse, some approaches tend to heavily affect other functionalities like the construction and destruction of components to favor iterations, even when it is not strictly required.
 In fact, slightly worse performance along non-critical paths are the right price to pay to reduce memory usage and have overall better performance.<br/>
 `EnTT` follows a completely different approach.
 It gets the best out from the